 The negotiation is in the hands of the estate agent

 However, having said that this process is often in the hands of the estate agent.
 It can be about how the offer is put forward.
 It’s if the agent considers your offer to be cheeky or disrespectful.
 If they do, then they’re not going to be putting it forward in the best light.
 But they re obliged to put all offers forward, no matter how lowball the offer.

 In my opinion it’s a part of the estate agent’s role to manage the negotiation process carefully and sympathetically.
 It is their job to explain offers to sellers and to coach them through any low-ball offers.

 Estate agents are by law required to put all offers forward.
 No matter how low the offer is.
 So there’s nothing to prevent you from being as cheeky as you like.
 Which means you can put forward a very cheeky offer of 25% or more discount.

 If the property you’re purchasing is not so special to you.
-Or if it’s an investment purchase that it doesn’t matter to you if don’t buy it, then I’d say be as cheeky as you like.
+Or if it’s an investment purchase and it doesn’t matter to you if don’t buy it.
+Then I’d say be as cheeky as you like.

 So long as you’re prepared for the rejection and happy to walk away from the deal.
 In this case the amount by which you low-ball the offer is less important.